 Sasquatch (“Sassy”) was born at Yellow River Wildlife Sanctuary in late 2020.
 She officially left her pouch in June of 2021.
 She is an Albino wallaby.
 Abominable was also born here, in 2021, leaving his pouch in May 2022.
 He is our strong, handsome, brown wallaby.

 Compared to a 6′ Man

 30 – 41 lbs

 Native to the eastern coast of Australia, Bennett’s wallabies have been introduced into the wilds of New Zealand, England, Scotland, Ireland, France, and the Isle of Man.
 There is a significant population on the island of Tasmania.

 Bennett’s wallabies have very soft tan to light grey fur with a lighter chest and belly.
 Their muzzle, paws, and feet tend to be darker.
-They are also known as the “red-necked wallaby” because of the reddish fur across its neck and shoulders.
-When they have no coloring, then they are albino, like our “Yeti”.
-Their large ears can move 180 degrees independently, providing exceptional hearing.
+They are also known as the “red-necked wallaby” because of the reddish fur across their neck and shoulders.
+Wallabies with no coloring (white fur) and red eyes are albino.
+Their large ears can move 180 degrees independently, providing them exceptional hearing.
 Like all marsupials, females have a pouch, where their young do the majority of developing.